somsos/somsos-template51-devops/README.md

 #### add domain in local domain /etc/hosts

-Add the new line `127.0.0.1       host.docker.internal` on /etc/hosts
+Add the new line `127.0.0.1       mariomv.duckdns.org` on /etc/hosts
 so the scripts connect the same way inside the container or in host.

 #### Create a ssh key without keypass